 What if a systemic oral medication isn't right for you now?
 Maybe one will be in the future!
 Who knows what may become available!
 There are innovative developments on the horizon in hyperhidrosis care.
 But keep in mind, also, that there are great treatments available right now.

-Have you talked to your doctor about excessive sweating?
+Have you talked to your medical provider about excessive sweating?
 If not, now is the time!
-Learn more about how you and your doctor can work together to find the right treatment, or combination of hyperhidrosis treatments, to manage your hyperhidrosis.
+Learn more about how you and your healthcare team can work together to find the right treatment, or combination of hyperhidrosis treatments, to manage your hyperhidrosis.

 If you’re considering an oral medication to treat excessive sweating, please know that experts in the field recommend that you try antiperspirants, iontophoresis, or Botox injections first (or a combination of these).
 Click on the links provided to learn more about the usefulness of these treatments.